RAK4270 WisDuo Breakout Board Quick Start Guide

 LoRa P2P Mode

-This section will show you how to set up and connect two RAK4270 Breakout Board units to work in the LoRa P2P mode.
-You will be using EU868 as your frequency, although it is applicable also to other standard bands.
+This section explains how to set up and connect two RAK4270 Breakout Board units to operate in LoRa P2P mode using EU868 as the frequency.
+The steps are also applicable to other standard frequency bands.
+To begin this process, ensure you have the following requirements:

 -

-Two RAK4270 Breakout Board units shall be set to operate on EU868 frequency.
+Both RAK4270 Breakout Board units must be configured to operate on the EU868 frequency.

 -

-The setup of the RAK4270 board units is done by connecting them with a general-purpose computer through the UART port.
-The setup of each RAK4270 Breakout Board can be done separately, but testing the LoRa P2P mode will require having both units connected simultaneously to their respective UART port.
-This could be one computer with two USB ports or two computers with one USB port each.
+The setup of the RAK4270 Breakout Board units involves connecting them to a general-purpose computer via the UART port.
+Each board can be configured separately, but testing the LoRa P2P mode requires both units to be connected simultaneously to their respective UART ports.
+This setup can be achieved using:

 at+set_config=lora:work_mode:1

-- Then, configure LoRa P2P parameters for both of them.
+- Configure LoRa P2P parameters for both of them.

 at+set_config=lorap2p:XXX:Y:Z:A:B:C